megpalmq/homework-One/README.md

 <p>
 1. git clone the repository-url

-2. "npm run start" in the terminal
+2. run "expo start" to start the server

-3. "expo start" to start the server
+3. run "npm run start" in the terminal

+ After downloading, make sure to do the npm install to get all the dependencies for the project.

 </p>
 <p>Dont forget to start up your andriod emmulator to show the phone QR code as well as the application to appear on the emmulator!